statamic/v2-docs/content/collections/docs/forms.md

 If you're worried about smarter spam bots realizing that the honeypot field is named `honeypot`, you may customize the name of the field by adding `honeypot: something` to your formset.

-_Note: We say the submission will "fail", but that's not exactly true.
-On the front end, it will appear that the form was submitted successfully.
-However, nothing will get saved, no emails will be sent, etc. This is the key to tricking bots into believing everything went smoothly._
+> We say the submission will "fail", but that's not **exactly** true.
+On the front end it will appear that the form was submitted successfully.
+However, nothing will get saved and no emails will be sent.
+This is the key to tricking bots into believing everything went smoothly.

 [rules]: https://laravel.com/docs/5.1/validation#available-validation-rules
 [tags]: /tags/form